dansmyers/Simulation/Activities/6-Exponential_Practice.md

 ## More lightbulbs

-A certain kind of industrial lightbulb a lifetime that is exponentially distributed with a mean of 2500 hours.
+A certain kind of industrial lightbulb has a lifetime that is exponentially distributed with a mean of 2500 hours.

 1. What is the parameter of the corresponding exponential distribution?